 Soft Sheen Emulsion Paint

-With a silky look, paint with a soft sheen (between 15% and 35%) is great for reflecting more light into spaces and it also does well in humid rooms.
+With a silky look, paint with a soft paint sheen (between 15% and 35%) is great for reflecting more light into spaces and it also does well in humid rooms.
 Ever had watermarks on the paintwork in your bathroom?
 Sounds like you need soft sheen.
 COAT Kitchen and Bathroom Paint is soft sheen, mould resistant and wipeable too.

 Gloss and High Gloss Paint